What’s the difference between a voter and a nonvoter? A voter’s voice counts more.

 Yes, you read that correctly.
 The 94th district election resulted in a TIE.
 The winner was ultimately chosen by drawing a name out of a bowl...
 A bowl!!!
 An inanimate object had more power determining the winner than a nonvoter.

 The biggest issue with skipping an election boils down to accountability.
 Politicians are partly driven by self-preservation.
 They will make decisions that benefit their re-election efforts once in office.
-So there is no incentive to treat all issue equal if those issues mostly affect nonvoters.
+So there is no incentive for leaders to prioritize all issue equally if some issues affect nonvoters.
 In other words, choosing to not vote enables our leaders to ignore our calls for change.
 But a high turnout forces our representatives to address the concerns of EVERY group.

 So here’s the deal.
 The “my vote doesn’t matter” argument is not one grounded in reality— especially in Virginia.
 Democracy works best when people believe in the power of their ballot.
-So on November 6th, remember this: if you want your voice to matter, you better make yours count on election day.
+Voting is important because if we don’t believe in the power of our voices than neither will our elected leaders.
+So on November 6th, remember this: your voice always matters, but voting makes it matter more.

-Want to make an informed vote?
-Visit our election center to access find resources on absentee voting, candidate information, polling place lookup, and more!
+Want to make an informed decision on election day?
+Visit our election center to access resources on absentee voting, candidate information, polling place lookup, and more!

 About the Author: